How many hours of light to do chickens need to lay eggs

 I have heard from many people who think that it is the heat that helps the chickens to continue to lay.
 That is a good logical theory.
 But that is not in my experience proven to be true.
 I will get into which lightbulbs work best in a second.

 Chickens (or any animal for that matter) produce eggs when there is a better chance their offspring will survive.
 Think about it.
 They don’t have a calendar to know what month and date it is.
 So nature gives them the clues they need.

-In the winter time there is less food avalible.
+In the wintertime, there is less food available.
 Making it a bad time to raise chicks.
 Even if you provide feed daily, this will not change the natural instinct.